 Artists on Artists

-Studio Labis a testing ground for interdisciplinary practice that invites artists, scholars, students and museum professionals to critically engage in thematic, mini-residencies.
-This dynamic platform designed for ideas in formation encourages participation, experimentation, and open exchange in the sharing of best practices and ideas across disciplines and fields of cultural study.
+Studio Lab is an incubator for interdisciplinary practice that invites scholars, students, museum staff and Artist-in-Residence alumni to engage in thematic, month-long residencies inspired by seminal moments in art history.
+This dynamic platform encourages participatory experimentation and open exchange of ideas across disciplines and fields of cultural study.

-Studio Squared is a series of informal, art-making workshops at the Studio Musuem aimed at making a wide range of studio practices accessible to adult audiences.
-Each hands-on workshop is led by either an exhibiting artist or trained teaching artist, and explores a theme and creative process highlighted through our exhibitions.
-From figure drawing to abstract painting, and papermaking to collaging, these lively workshops inspire the maker in everyone!
+Studio ² is a monthly series of informal art-making workshops aimed at making a wide range of studio practices accessible to adult audiences.
+Each hands-on workshop is led by an exhibiting artist or Museum educator and explores a theme and creative process highlighted in the works on view.
+Including media as varied as figure drawing, collage, animation, sculpture and more, these lively workshops inspire the maker in everyone.